FREQUENTLY ASKED QUESTIONS

 Alongside the mechanics of producing the NP, the public can have an aspirational voice.

 Maidenhead Neighbourhood Forum (MNF) is responsible for drafting the Neighbourhood Plan (NP) and intends to involve the public as much as possible during the process.
 Once the draft is ready, it then goes through various reviews before being put to the residents and local businesses in a local referendum.

-To begin the process, MNF applies to the Royal Borough of Windsor & Maidenhead (RBWM) for Designation for the area we want to cover.
+To begin the process, MNF applied to the Royal Borough of Windsor & Maidenhead (RBWM) for Designation for the area we want to cover.
 There can only be one NP for a given area.
 Before making its decision, RBWM will investigate whether this group is credible and capable and whether there any competing groups.
-An earlier forum did a lot of work that this forum has inherited so we should be able to break the back of the plan development work whilst awaiting designation.

 After the draft is ready the subsequent steps then take place:

 - MNF undertakes a formal public consultation lasting at least six weeks (the “Section 14 consultation”).
 This will be the first opportunity for the public to see the whole proposed NP

 - After any adjustments have been applied, the proposal is submitted to RBWM.
 The submission includes a basic conditions statement showing how the proposed NP complies with national and EU law and other local plans